-For all the minimalist backpackers and bikepackers, thru-hikers, and ounce-counters out there, the lightweight gear world is full of options to complete your sleep system.
-We’ve broken our top picks for 2024 below into two categories: ultralight sleeping bags, which include both traditional mummy bags and hoodless designs designed to be combined with a down puffy, and backpacking quilts that either attach to a sleeping pad or are used in a hammock.
+For all the minimalist backpackers, bikepackers, thru-hikers, and ounce-counters, the lightweight gear world is full of options to complete your sleep system.
+While many of the leading backpacking sleeping bags will get the job done, for those looking to truly pair down their base weight, an ultralight quilt or bag may be in order.
+We've been testing ultralight sleeping bags since 2016 and took countless models out on demanding tests all over the world to narrow in our robust selection of 27 standout quilts and bags below.
+We’ve broken our top picks for 2024 into two categories: ultralight sleeping bags, which include both traditional mummy bags and hoodless designs meant to be combined with a down puffy, and backpacking quilts that either attach to a sleeping pad or are used in a hammock.
 For more background information, see our comparison tables and buying advice below the picks.

 Our Team's Ultralight Sleeping Bag Picks